Doctors fear more death as Dakotas experience virus ‘sorrow’

 “The COVID patients come in and they’re sick for a long time — weeks at a time,” he said.
 “A lot of these COVID patients don’t get better.
 There’s a lot of sorrow.”

-North Dakota reported 309 people died from COVID-19 in the last 30 days, more than all other periods combined.
+North Dakota reported that 309 people died from COVID-19 in the past 30 days, more than all other periods combined.
 The state shot to the top of the nation in deaths per capita in the last 30 days, with roughly 41 deaths per 100,000 people, according to data from Johns Hopkins.
+On Saturday, North Dakota reported 15 additional deaths and 1,615 new cases across the state.

 “The devastation that I’m seeing from people is just so disheartening,” said Mike Henriksen, a South Dakota sports broadcaster who knew five people who died.
 “If we would simply be looking out for each other, we could prevent a lot of this.”